manishemi/manishemi.github.io/_posts/2021-04-11-Cyclical learning Rates.md

 # Provided by article
 For the implementation we should have some parameters of our model:
 ![_config.yml]({{ site.baseurl }}/images/CLR/3.PNG)

-    1 - epochCounter --> Which is the number of epoch training
+    1 - epochCounter --> the number of epoch training

-    2 - stepsize --> Which is Half of the cycle lenght
+    2 - stepsize --> Half of the cycle lenght

 	3 - max_lr --> Maximum learning rate schedule